praneethacsk123/TASK--6-ELEVATE-LABS/README.md

 •	PRODUCT COUNT MUST BE INCREASED TO MORE THAN 10
 •	CUSTOMERS ARE NOT RE BUYING SO WE NEED TO FIND REASON FOR THAT
 •	External hdd is sold high even after being costly

+INTERVIEW QUE ANSWERS
+1.How do you group data by month and year? using extract (year or month from date column) as new column name 2.What's the difference between COUNT(*) and COUNT(DISTINCT col)?
+    COUNT(*) counts all rows, including duplicates and NULL values, in a table or group.
+COUNT(DISTINCT col) counts only the distinct (unique) non-NULL values in a specified column.
+It removes duplicates before counting.
+3.How do you calculate monthly revenue?
+     use the SUM() function in SQL along with a GROUP BY on the month.
+4.What are aggregate functions in SQL?
+     COUNT() - counts the number of rows or distinct values.
+     SUM() - calculates the sum of a numeric column.
+    AVG() - calculates the average value of a numeric column.
+    MIN() - finds the smallest value in a column.
+    MAX() - finds the largest value in a column.
+5.How to handle NULLs in aggregates?
+     By default, aggregate functions ignore NULL values.
+For example, SUM() will exclude NULL values from the sum calculation.
+If you want to treat NULL as a specific value, you can use the COALESCE() function to replace NULL with a default value 6.What’s the role of ORDER BY and GROUP BY?
+  GROUP BY is used to group rows that have the same values into summary rows, like grouping by a specific column.
+It is often used with aggregate functions.
+ORDER BY is used to sort the result set based on one or more columns, either in ascending (ASC) or descending (DESC) order.
+It is applied after GROUP BY to order the groups.
+7.How do you get the top 3 months by sales?

+SELECT month(order_date) AS month,
+SUM(revenue) AS total_sales
+FROM sales
+GROUP BY YEAR(order_date), MONTH(order_date)
+ORDER BY total_sales DESC
+LIMIT 3;